-Support strategies The things that we can do or say to support PUPIL to become more calm again and return to the proactive phase.
-Behaviour What PUPIL does, says and looks like that tells us that he is becoming calmer.
-Make sure you detail what to do after an incident, both in terms of de-escalation and recording that meets the school's policy.
-For example: Let pupil access a certain area Allow them to record how they feel Complete appropriate behaviour form/CPOMs Detail the physical signs you have identified during analysis that show the pupil is calming down after an incident, eg: His posture will become more relaxed He will make more eye contact and will interact with you
+What PUPIL does, says and looks like that tells us that he is becoming calmer.

+- Make sure you detail what to do after an incident, both in terms of de-escalation and recording that meets the school's policy.
+For example:

+- Let pupil access a certain area

+- Allow them to record how they feel

+- Complete appropriate behaviour form/CPOMs

+- Detail the physical signs you have identified during analysis that show the pupil is calming down after an incident, eg:

+- His posture will become more relaxed

+- He will make more eye contact and will interact with you

-Behaviour plan completed by: Behaviour plan agreed by: Signed by parent: Signed by teacher: Signed by Headteacher: Date: Date: Date: Date: Date:
+Behaviour plan Behaviour plan Signed by parent: Signed by Signed by completed by: agreed by: teacher: Headteacher: Date: Date: Date: Date: Date: